Th0masCat/SunbaseData-Assignment/README.md

 4. Navigate to the "Scenes" folder where you can find Task 1 and test it in the Unity Editor.
 Similarly you can test out Task 2 from the same folder.

-Thank you for considering my submission!
+Thank you for considering my submission!💖

 Made by [Sahil Jangra](https://github.com/Th0masCat)